bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/networks/_index.md

 Kurose, James F; Ross, Keith W.: Computer Networking.
 A Top-Down Approach, 8th ed., Pearson Global Editions, Harlow UK, 2021.
 ISBN: 978-1-292-40546-9

+The book will be available as ebook through the HTW Library.
+There is also plenty of material online - [see the resources section](./resources).

+### Top Down Approach

 We'll follow the books top-down approach - starting from applications like email and the web down to the physical network layer:

 - Computer Networks and the Internet